Junnygram/devops/session4/aws/docker$kubernates.md

 - **kubectl get pods:** Lists all Pods running in the cluster.
 - **kubectl apply -f <filename.yaml>:** Applies a configuration file (like pod.yaml or service.yaml) to the cluster.

 This summary provides a high-level overview of Docker and Kubernetes, covering basic concepts, commands, and YAML configuration examples.

+---

-If you need more detailed documentation or specific examples, feel free to ask!
+If you need any more details or specific examples, feel free to ask!